 If you thought that the fried foods, the rich pasta dishes, and the arancini balls were unhealthy temptresses then wait until you hear about the desserts.
 Patisseries can be found on virtually every street corner in Southern Italy and sell some wonderful cakes and pastries.

-Like with savoury cuisine, different pastries are native to different areas of Italy.
+Like savoury cuisine, different pastries are native to different areas of Italy.
 The classic in Napoli is Baba Rum.

 This is a vanilla sponge cake soaked in syrup and pastry.
 Yum!
 You can also find variations of this that are filled with things like chocolate and praline.

-In Sicily, the pastry of choice is the cannoli.
+In Sicily, the pastry of choice is cannoli.
 Cannolis are arguably one of the most renowned Italian desserts.